Sufficafish/digital-garden/posts/NPCs/Greater Barovia/Yan.md

 - Where is the weapon capable of killing [[Strahd von Zarovich|Strahd]]?
 	- A weapon capable of killing [[Strahd von Zarovich|Strahd]]?
 I know of no such weapon, he is an immortal [[Vampyr]].
 - How did you die?
-	- This bastard [[Rictavio]] stabbed me right through the gut!
+	- This bastard [[Rudolph van Richten]] stabbed me right through the gut!
 All I did was try and steal his wagon.
 - What did you hope to achieve with your life?
 	- I wanted to be rich, that's all I really wanted.
-Now I just hope that my people are safe from that menace [[Rictavio]].
+Now I just hope that my people are safe from that menace [[Rudolph van Richten]].